 - Any sort of wood chips in the habitat is a big no. These can be fatal if eaten and they fuel the growth of fungus and mold.

 - Your turtle should have some sort of a shelter; this can be wood or stone.

 - Many people want to add plant life to the habitat.
 Just be sure, if they're real, that they're not poisonous to your turtle because it will try to eat them.
 Things such as duckweed, water lilies, and water hyacinths are all poisonous.

 - Tap water is another big no. The chemicals in the water can negatively affect the PH.
 Use natural spring water for their drinking and non-chlorinated water for the swimming area.
 (You can leave tap water out 24 hours before putting it in the tank to remove the chlorine.)

 - Keep the tank clean.
-Would you want to live in filthy house?
+Would you want to live in a filthy house?

 - As with any other pet, good hygiene is a must.
 If you're going to handle your turtle, wash your hands before and after handling.
 Some turtles do carry salmonella.
 Washing your hands before prevents you from giving anything harmful to your turtle and washing them after prevents him from giving anything to you.